Artistic renaissance redefining our global presence

 A prize example of artistic patronage

-The Jameel Arts Centre and Hayy: Creative Hub are just the latest chapters in Art Jameel’s success story – a story which began with its founding in 2003 as part of Community Jameel.
+The Jameel Arts Centre and Hayy Jameel are just the latest chapters in Art Jameel’s success story – a story which began with its founding in 2003 as part of Community Jameel.
 Art Jameel promotes contemporary art, cultural heritage protection, and creative entrepreneurship across the Middle East, North Africa, Turkey and beyond.

 A central pillar to Art Jameel’s mission is supporting new, groundbreaking artists from within the region.
 That’s why in 2009 and in partnership with the Victoria and Albert Museum, Art Jameel established the biennial Jameel Prize for contemporary art, architecture and design inspired by Islamic tradition.